m0lentum/starframe/plans.md

     - attach to game objects (as a separate thing linked to the object somehow or component of the object itself?)

 **misc**
-- add loading level from file to the project template
 - try making an actual game with multiple levels, see how the design scales (level loading from RON? game state management between loading, playing and paused? etc etc)
+- after this ^ write some more thorough documentation and examples
+- remake the project template
-- ability to 1. set and 2. dynamically reload settings (screen size, keybinds etc.)
+- ability to set and dynamically reload settings (screen size, keybinds etc.)
 - some UI framework (conrod / imgui?) or write my own?